-In summary, a variety of materials, such as polymers, MOFs, graphene, carbon nanotubes, etc have already been successfully applied in the field of biosafety, but no clear definition and detailed plan on the development of biosafety materials have been given yet.
-Numerous reports on the progress of materials science prove that it can help effectively solve the difficult biosafety problems.
-To the best of our knowledge, we are the first one that officially proposes the brand-new concept of "biosafety materials" to specify the role of materials science in biosafety, aiming at raising the awareness of the scientific community to actively integrate the two different subjects together and advocate the marriage of two concepts.
-This brand-new concept of "biosafety materials"

-could help solving problems related to biosafety.
-Since the biosafety coverson wide programment of the problems related to biosafety.
-Since the biosafety coverson wide programment of the problems related to biosafety.
-Since the biosafety coverson wide proposed to biosafety and prevention of biological resources, genetic technology, etc., solely relying on a single discipline to address those issues in biosafety is impossible.
-The integration of biosafety and materials science can significantly facilitate the development of effective biosafety materials, thus providing a powerful toolbox for professionals to solve biosafety-related problems.
+In summary, a variety of materials, such as polymers, MOFs, graphene, and carbon nanotubes, have dramatically changed our strategy in facing grand challenges for biosafety, but no clear definition and detailed plan on the development of biosafety materials have been given to date.
+Numerous reports on the progress of materials science prove its capacity to solve the difficult biosafety problems.
+To the best of our knowledge, we are the first to officially propose the brand-new concept of "biosafety materials" to specify the role of materials science in biosafety, aiming at raising the awareness of the scientific community to actively integrate the two different subjects and advocate the marriage of both concepts.
+This brand-new concept of "biosafety materials" can help solve problems related to biosafety.
+Since biosafety covers a wide range of topics including pathogen detection, biological invasion prevention, protection and prevention of biological resources, and genetic technology, solely relying on a single discipline to address these issues in biosafety is impossible.
+Thus, the integration of biosafety and materials science can significantly facilitate the development of effective biosafety materials, thus providing a powerful toolbox for professionals to solve biosafety-related problems.

-Overall, despite the significant progress in recent years, the development of biosafety materials is still at an early stage, and great efforts should be made to improve the current technologies and facilitate the development of biosafety materials.
-The following measures are suggested as below:
+Overall, despite the significant progress in recent years, the development of biosafety materials is still in the early stage, and great efforts should be made to improve the current technologies and facilitate the development of biosafety materials.
+Thus, the following measures are suggested.

-First, biosafety materials science majors should be opened in universities and research institutes, to strengthen biosafety materials science disciplines, train professional teams, and perfect the biosafety materials professionals in basic research in the field of infectious diseases.
-The development of biosafety materials could support future work on the traceability and transmission of pathogens of high incidence, sudden infectious diseases, understanding infection and pathogenic mechanisms, and finding out the anti-infection means; Second, scientific research laboratories and research centers related to biosafety materials science as well as research platforms should be built to strengthen the integration of relevant scientific research, which finally can improve the biosafety research system; Third, professional associations related to biosafety materials science should be established and opening up professional journals and magazines to expand the influence of biosafety materials science is necessary; Finally, well-known enterprises should grow up which are specialized in biosafety materials to develop related products and equipment for biosafety issues.
-Biosafety materials research and development centers could be further built in these enterprises to support people's health, social stability, and national security.
+Firstly, biosafety materials science majors should be opened in universities and research institutes to strengthen biosafety materials science disciplines, train professional teams, and direct biosafety materials professionals in basic research in the field of infectious diseases.
+The development of biosafety materials can support future work on the traceability and transmission of pathogens of high incidence, sudden infectious diseases, understanding infection and pathogenic mechanisms, and determining anti-infection means.
+Secondly, scientific research laboratories and research centers related to biosafety materials science and research platforms should be built to strengthen the integration of relevant scientific research, which can finally improve the biosafety research system.
+Thirdly, professional associations related to biosafety materials science should be established, and developing professional journals and magazines to expand the influence of biosafety materials science is necessary.
+Finally, well-known enterprises specialized in biosafety materials to develop related products and equipment for biosafety issues should be formed.
+Biosafety materials research and development centers could be further built in these enterprises to support human health, social stability, and national security.

-Taken together, the globalization makes the current biosafety threat not just a problem for a single country.
+Taken together, globalization makes the current biosafety threat not only a problem for a single country.
 No country can protect itself from biological risks without cooperation with other countries.
-Hence, we hope scientists from all over the world to round share data and information to use biosafety materials collaboratively tackle biosafety risks.
+Hence, we hope scientists worldwide will share data and information to use biosafety materials collaboratively to tackle biosafety risks.
 Finally, we sincerely hope that biosafety materials science will become an independent discipline in the near future, and can flourish worldwide.
 The government will soon pay more attention to the development of biosafety materials science.
-More and more researchers can realize its importance and join the research community to explore more and more biosafety materials as well as related products and equipment.
-Ultimately, the development of biosafety materials science will provide a solid guarantee for the health and well-being of peoples, economic prosperity, and national security worldwide.
+An increasing number of researchers can realize its importance and join the research community to explore more and more biosafety materials as well as related products and equipment.
+Ultimately, the development of biosafety materials science will provide a solid guarantee for the health and wellbeing of society, economic prosperity, and national security worldwide.